axibase/atsd/integration/tableau/examples/max-min_by_year_for_one_metric.md

 ## Overview

-Let's build a report illustrating the difference between the maximum and minimum export value each year.
-There you can find explanation of creating customer calculation.
+Report illustrating the difference between the maximum and minimum export value each year.

 ## Data Source